Hellenization: Anatolia

-Greek cultural influence spread into Anatolia in a slow rate from the 6th to 4th century.
+Greek cultural influence spread into Anatolia in a slow rate from the 6th to 4th century BCE.
 The Lydians had been particularly receptive to Greek culture, as were the 4th century dynasties of Caria and Lycia as well as the inhabitants of the Cilician plain and of the regions of Paphlagonia.
 The local population found their desires for advancement a stimulus to learn Greek.
 The indigenous urban settlements and villages in Anatolia coalesced, on their own initiative, to form cities in the Greek manner.
 The local kings of Asia Minor adopted Greek as their official language and sought to imitate other Greek cultural forms.

 The first properly Greek settlements in Anatolia originated shortly after the end of the Bronze age, around the 11th century BCE.
 Mycenaean settlements at Halicarnassus, Miletus, and Colophon existed before this, but Mycenaean colonization in the region was sporadic at best and not on the same scale as the later Greek colonization of Anatolia.
 These initial posts in the 2nd millennium BCE, however, were less colonies in the traditional sense and more akin to the factories of the Age of Discovery; that is, that they were trading posts initially established to conduct trade with Anatolian locals.
 By the beginning of the Archaic period, settlement of Anatolia had begun to grow at a quick rate, and proper colonies in the traditional sense were established in the form of predominantly Greek city-states (πόλεις, póleis).
 Extensive trade between mainland Greece and the Hellenistic portions of Anatolia was underway by the 8th to 7th centuries BCE, with fish, grain, timber, metal, and often slaves being exported from the land.
 It is believed that this kind of contact with the spread of Hellenistic culture, religion, and ideas in Anatolia was a peaceful process.

 Worship of the Greek pantheon of gods was practiced in Lydia.
 Lydian king Croesus often invited the wisest Greek philosophers, orators and statesmen to attend his court.
-Croesus himself often consulted the famous oracle at Delphi-bestowing many gifts and offerings to this and other religious sites for example.
+Croesus himself often consulted the famous oracle at Delphi, bestowing many gifts and offerings to this and other religious sites.
 He provided patronage for the reconstruction of the Temple of Artemis, to which he offered a large number of marble columns as dedication to the goddess.

 It was in the towns that Hellenization made its greatest progress, with the process often being synonymous with urbanization.
 Hellenization reached Pisidia and Lycia sometime in the 4th century BC, but the interior remained largely unaffected for several more centuries until it came under Roman rule in the 1st century BC.
 Ionian, Aeolian and Doric settlers along Anatolia's Western coast seemed to have remained culturally Greek and some of their city-states date back to the Archaic Period.
 On the other hand, Greeks who settled in the southwestern region of Pisidia and Pamphylia seem to have been assimilated by the local culture.